Structural vs Conceptual Refactoring

 The first is a structural approach, where we just look at the structure of the code and mechanically remove all of the duplication.
 Using this approach, we’d extract all five lines to a higher-level step definition and completely eliminate the duplication.

-And I fill in "I want to" with "Behavior"
+we notice that the duplication of And I fill in "I want to" with

-And I click "Save Story"
+The duplication of the And I click "Save Story"

 In my experience, conceptual refactorings tend to turn out better in the long run.
 The concepts that bind parts of the code to each other tend to last longer than incidental structural similarity at this fine grain size.